scraptechguy/SpeechCheck/README.md

-# AzureCup 2021 project - speech recognition and subsequent speech check.
+# AzureCup 2021 project - speech recognition and subsequent speech check

 ## The main code is in SC_main.py file

-All links you might need are in Links file. :)
+All links you might need are in the Links file.
+Issues I encountered on the way are in the IssuesIEncountered file. :)

 # Required Libraries: